KaiseerKenopsia/MUNI_ICS_test_public/README.md

   - container - Updates the image to the latest nginx version and makes sure the container is running
   - config - Updates configurations, so far only for firewall access, nothing else needs to be in a var

+## Container volumes

-Tags can be used like this:
+The nginx configuration on target machine is located on `/etc/containers/nginx` and the webserver root folder is in `/var/containers/nginx/www` Tags can be used like this:
 ```
 ansible-playbook main.yml --tags update